Designing for Delight and Impact: How Small Interactions Sparked Big Engagement Gains

 Leaving a challenge

-The "Leave" option is clearly presented on the challenge detail page, empowering the user to manage their commitments.
-It’s secondary to the "View My Activity" (or completion) button to prevent accidental taps, but easy to find.
+The "Leave" option sits secondary to the primary action to prevent accidental taps, but remains easy to find.

-Offering a clear exit strategy respects the user’s time and reduces platform fatigue.
-It signals that the platform values user choice over forced participation.
+A lightweight confirmation prevents accidental exits, respecting the user's time and signaling that the platform values choice over forced participation.

 Validating a challenge

-Prioritizing simplicity, speed, and instant gratification - resulted in a significant shift in mobile user behaviour and platform engagement:
+Prioritizing simplicity, speed, and instant gratification resulted in a significant shift.